 Activities: Check the Magnuson Children’s Garden website for regular free activities, including stewardship sessions during which kids can help out and learn about nature-focused volunteerism.

 Garden gem: Kruckeberg Botanic Garden, Shoreline

 Kruckeberg Botanic Garden is a gem of a spot located in a residential neighborhood in Shoreline.
-It is run by the city of Shoreline and is a perfect kid-sized world of native plants, trees, public art and trails.
+It is run by the city of Shoreline and is a perfect kid-size world of native plants, trees, public art and trails.
 One of the play spots includes an extraordinary burl sculpture (titled “Wood Wave”) that kids can climb on, and another area has a glen that invites kids to build fairy houses from natural materials.

 Nature in the city: Tacoma Nature Center

 Tacoma Nature Center is an urban wetland preserve run by Metro Parks Tacoma.
 This terrific site offers a chance to view birds and other wildlife in all seasons along more than 2 miles of gentle trails.
 Don’t miss Discovery Pond, a nature-themed play area featuring innovative structures for kids to explore, such as a tree house and a pond with waterfalls.

 Activities: Families can participate in an abundance of nature programming and walks, including the popular Tiptoe Through the Tidepools and Explore the Shore programs.
 All-age stewardship sessions take place every month, or families can try out the free Agents of Discovery app, which allows kids to discover the great outdoors by completing “missions” teed up quarterly by the app.
 There’s also a nature preschool and a slate of fantastic nature-themed summer camps.

 Cedar River Watershed, North Bend